sskupin/theo_opt/README.md

 ## Usage

-Open the **.py* of the desired interactive figure in spyder and run it (F5).
-The file *launcher.py* gives an overview on the interactive figures per chapter, and allows to run them in one click.
+In spyder, navigate to the folder containing the interactive figures and auxillary files (in the subfolders man, stuff, and EMpy), open the **.py* file of the interest and run it (F5).
+The file *launcher.py* gives an overview on the interactive figures per chapter, and allows to run them with one click.

 ## F.A.Q.